et-tamen-compilat/medical-image-computing/src/types-medical-imaging.md

 ### What are some common uses?

-They are commonly used in people who have already been diagnosed with cancer, as they can clearly show how far a cancer has spread or responded to treatments such as chemotherapy.
-They are also used in the planning of surgery, such as brain or heart operations.
-Dementia can also be diagnosed with a PET scan, as it can see if the brain's normal function is changed.
+They are commonly used in people who have already been diagnosed with __cancer__, as they can clearly show how far a cancer has spread or responded to treatments such as chemotherapy.
+They are also used in the __planning__ of surgery, such as brain or heart operations. __Dementia__ can also be diagnosed with a PET scan, as it can see if the brain's normal function is changed.

 ### How does it work?